lvl-up/page_magic/README.md

 **Note:** We don't want to impose particular driver versions so PageMagic does not list any as dependencies.
 Therefore you will need add the requiste gem to your Gemfile.

 # Page mapping
-With PageMagic you can map which pages should be used to handle which URL paths.
+With PageMagic you can map which pages should be used to handle which URLs.
 This is a pretty killer feature that will remove a lot of the juggling and bring back fluency to your code!
 ```ruby
 # define what pages map to what
 browser.define_page_mappings %r{/messages/\d+} => MessagePage,
                              '/login' => LoginPage,
                              '/' => MailBox
 ```
+## Matching request parameters
+## Matching fragments

 You can use even use regular expressions to map multiple paths to the same page.
 In the above example we are mapping paths that that starts with '/messages/' and are followed by one ore more digits to the `MessagePage` class.

 # Watchers